Skip to content

 Deodorant

 Classic deodorant works by killing or suppressing the bacteria on your armpit skin.
-Bacteria on your skin feed on the proteins and fatty acids in your sweat and produce volatile compounds as byproducts — that's the smell.
-Deodorant creates a hostile environment for those bacteria.
+Fresh sweat is almost entirely odorless — bacteria on your skin feed on the proteins and fatty acids in it and produce volatile compounds as byproducts, and that is the smell.(American Society for Microbiology) Deodorant creates a hostile environment for those bacteria.
 Most also add fragrance to mask any residual odor.

 It works.
 On your skin.
 For the time you're wearing it.